haskell/haddock/README.md

 [reStructedText format](http://www.sphinx-doc.org/en/stable/rest.html)
 format.

+## Project overview

+This project consists of three packages:

+* haddock
+* haddock-api
+* haddock-library

+### haddock

+The haddock package provides the `haddock` executable.
+It is implemented as a tiny wrapper around haddock-api's `Documentation.Haddock.haddock` function.

+### haddock-api

+haddock-api contains the program logic of the `haddock` tool.
+[The haddocks for the `Documentation.Haddock` module](http://hackage.haskell.org/package/haddock-api-2.19.0.1/docs/Documentation-Haddock.html) offer a good overview of haddock-api's functionality.

+### haddock-library

+haddock-library is concerned with the parsing and processing of the Haddock markup language.

 ## Contributing

 Please create issues when you have any problems and pull requests if you have some code.